beyond-all-reason/teiserver/documents/designs/tournaments.md

 - Track bat
 - Admin functionality, maybe something like they temporarily have "friends list" like interactions with all players?
 - Challonge API https://api.challonge.com/v1
+- Don't allow spectators in tourney games except mods/organisers (as an option)

 ### Ideas - Extra
 - Predicitons